Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 This is often an issue of "getting what you pay for."

-This type of jewelry is often more expensive than gold plating, but obviously less expensive than pure gold, and:
+This type of jewelry is often more expensive than gold filled or gold plated jewelry, but obviously less expensive than solid gold jewelry, and:

-- there is no risk of allergic reaction to an unknown core metal (because all core metals in vermeil is sterling or pure silver),
+- there is no risk of an allergic reaction to an unknown core metal (because all core metals in vermeil are sterling or pure silver),

 - there is usually a higher grade of gold used,